-Upper Iowa University (UIU or University) is committed to providing a safe environment in all of its facilities.
+To be committed to providing a safe environment in all of its facilities.
 In support of this commitment, UIU regulates the possession and use of weapons on all University facilities and grounds and, for the purpose of safety, prohibits the possession of weapons in owned, leased, or occupied buildings, in areas where outdoor classroom activities are held, and in locations where University sanctioned events are held unless specifically approved as part of an educational event or student activity.